 3. The Neighbor

-Jesus’ parable of The Good Samaritan gives us a powerful portrayal of what it means to be a neighbor, and who we should consider our neighbors.
+Jesus’ parable gives us a powerful portrayal of what it means to be a neighbor, and who we should consider our neighbors.
 Spend more time with Christians who live out their faith in the way they care for others—especially those who will never be able to return the favor.
 When you hang out with someone who embodies what it means to be a good neighbor, you’ll begin to see more of the everyday opportunities you have to express Christ’s love through compassion.

 4. The Discipler